 8 Best Practices to Improve Your Bookkeeping

 Accounting and bookkeeping for small businesses has moved well beyond the day of the physical ledger.
 It’s become electronic, cloud-based, and accessible from any Internet-enabled device.
 However, small business owners can struggle to implement this technology in a seamless way.
-The following best practices can help your firm better navigate bookkeeping processes.

 1. Your Vendors